Skrylar/ImpromptuModular/README.md

 **DEL**: state-type button that clears the trigger at the current step.
 The button can be held to clear multiple steps.

 **FILL**: plays continuous triggers for the given channel as long as the button is kept pressed.
 By default the fills are not written to memory and are only for playback; however, an option to allow the writing of fill steps to memory is available in the right-click menu.

+New in version 0.6.10: The BIG and DEL buttons are **quantized to the nearest beat**.
+In the previous versions, all button presses affect the current step of the sequencer.
+With quantized buttons, they affect the nearest beat.
+For example if you hit the big button 1 microsecond before a beat, for example, it gets stored in the current beat and not the next one that is about to occur, which is the closest.
+For the quantization to work properly, the sequencer must recieve a stable clock of at least 30 BPM.
+When this is not the case, the option is automatically disabled internally (when manually advancing the clock to programming a sequence in non real-time, for example).

 ([Back to module list](#modules))